A Gulp Of Genetically Modified Bacteria Might Someday Treat A Range Of Illnesses

 Synlogic has also engineered E. coli to rid life-threatening levels of ammonia from the bodies of people with cirrhosis of the liver.

-"This is a really exciting new modality that allows us to think about therapies in a new way and really look at diseases in a whole new way: A living medicine that can respond to its environment," Kurtz says.
+"This is a really exciting new modality that allows us to think about therapies in a new way and really look at diseases in a whole new way: a living medicine that can respond to its environment," Kurtz says.

 Preliminary research involving mice and healthy adults published recently in the journal Science Translational Medicine indicates Synlogic's E. coli are safe and may work.
 So the company is now testing them in patients with cirrhosis and PKU.

-For his part, Reeder admits he was a little nervous when he first heard about all this.
+Reeder admits he was a little nervous when he first heard about all this.

 "When you hear about E. coli you think: sickness, throwing up.
 So I was a little bit skeptical.
 I wasn't sure what to think because I was going to be ingesting E. coli," Reeder says.